 How to enjoy your date nut bread

 You can freeze date nut bread, for longer storage.
-Freeze up to 3 months, for best quality.
+Wrap well and freeze for up to 3 months.

 Ingredients

-- 1 lb. pitted dried dates, cut in half or cut finer, if you prefer
+- 1/2 lb. pitted dried dates, cut in half or chopped finer, if you prefer

-- 1 1/4 cups brown sugar, packed, light brown sugar recommended, though dark brown sugar will also work
+- 1/2 cup + 2 Tablespoons brown sugar, packed, light brown sugar recommended, though dark brown sugar will also work

-- 1 Tablespoon Fancy molasses, *see Note 1 below
+- 1 1/2 teaspoons Fancy molasses, *see Note 1 below

-- 1 1/2 cups chopped pecans or walnuts, chopped as coarsely or as finely as you prefer
+- 3/4 cups walnuts or pecans, chopped as coarsely or as finely as you prefer

 Instructions

-- You will need two 8 1/2 x 4 1/2 metal loaf pans.
-For glass loaf pans of the same size, reduce the oven temperature for baking by 25 degrees F. *See Note 2 below for information on using other pan sizes.
+- An 8 1/2 x 4 1/2 inch metal loaf pan is recommended.
+If you only have a glass or ceramic loaf pan of the same size, reduce the oven temperature for baking by 25 degrees F. *See Note 2 below for information on using other pan sizes.

 - Preheat oven to 350F (regular bake setting/not fan assisted).

-- Grease the loaf pans lightly, then line with parchment paper, covering the bottom and the long sides and extending over the edges a couple of inches, to use as handles to remove the loaves later.
+- Grease the loaf pan lightly, then line it with parchment paper, covering the bottom and the long sides and extending over the edges a couple of inches, to use as handles to remove the loaves later.

 - Soak the dates: Add the chopped dates to a medium bowl.
-Pour boiling water overtop and stir in baking soda. baking soda.
-Let stand 10-15 minutes, to both soften the dates and to allow the liquid to cool before adding to the batter..
+Pour boiling water over top and stir in baking soda. baking soda.
+Let stand for 10-15 minutes, to both soften the dates and allow the liquid to cool before adding to the batter..

-- Combine the dry ingredients: In a medium bowl, whisk together, the flour, baking powder, salt and chopped walnuts or pecans.
+- Combine the dry ingredients: In a medium bowl, whisk together, the flour, baking powder and salt.
 Set aside.

-- Make the batter: In a large bowl with an electric mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and brown sugar, until light, about 2 minutes.
-Add the beaten eggs, vanilla and molasses.
-Beat until well combined, scraping down the bowl a couple of times, as needed. *Do a quick check of the date mixture and make sure it isn’t hot.
-A little warm is fine, but not hot, as you don’t want to cook the egg in the batter.
-Add the date mixture (with any liquid in the bowl) and mix in on low speed (so it doesn’t splash), until combined.
+- Make the batter: In a large bowl with an electric mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and brown sugar at medium speed, until light and fluffy, about 2 minutes.
+Add the lightly beaten egg, vanilla and molasses.
+Beat until well combined, scraping down the bowl as needed.
+(Do a quick check of the date mixture and make sure it isn't hot.
+A little warm is fine, but not hot, as you don't want to cook the egg in the batter.)

-- Bake the loaves in 350F oven for 1 1/4 – 1 1/2 hours or until tester inserted in the centre of the loaf comes out clean.
-Note that baking times will vary, depending on oven and baking pans used.
-Check regularly after 1 hour of baking and start testing when it looks like it is nearing done.
+- Bake the loaf in the preheated 350F oven for 50-75 minutes, or until a tester inserted in the centre of the loaf comes out clean. **Note that baking times will vary, depending on the oven and the weight and colour of the baking pan used.
+Check regularly after about 45 minutes of baking and start testing when it looks like it is nearing done.
+If the loaf is not quite baked through but looks at risk of over-browning, loosely lay a sheet of aluminum foil over the top of the loaf to prevent further browning.

-- Remove from oven and allow to cool in the pan for about 10 minutes, then lift out of the pan and remove to a wire rack, carefully removing the parchment paper.
+- Remove the loaf from the oven and allow to cool in the pan for about 10 minutes, then lift out of the pan and remove to a wire rack, carefully removing the parchment paper.
 Allow to cool almost completely before slicing.

 Notes